Moontide Body Literacy believes in offering Fertility Awareness Education and Sexual and Reproductive Health Education to all.

 People of any and all genders, sexes, sexualities, religions, cultures, races, ethnicities, ages, and financial status are welcome.

 No one will be turned away from learning valuable information about their body due to lack of funds.
-At the same time, this is a small organization that does not receive outside funding to cover the costs of those that cannot afford this education.
+At the same time, this is a small business that does not receive outside funding to cover the costs of those that cannot afford this education.
 I often offer a sliding scale, so that those who are able to afford classes can help offset the cost of those who cannot.
-If the lowest amount on the sliding scale is still inaccessible, I am very happy to work with people to make attending a class possible.
-You can contact me here or at email@example.com
+If the lowest amount on the sliding scale is still inaccessible, I have some financial aid available.
+You can contact me at firstname.lastname@example.org with financial questions.

 In the future, I hope to partner with community organizations to offer this education to a wider population at more affordable rates.